MEGAMMS/Render-Retail/README.md

 # Render-Retail
-OpenGL Project for our univercity.
+OpenGL Project for our university.